ElectricRCAircraftGuy/eRCaGuy_hello_world/README.md

     1. How to pass arrays as bash parameters to functions or bash scripts in bash.
     1. This also extensively uses bash _array slicing_.
     1. See also my answer here: [Stack Overflow: Passing arrays as parameters in bash](https://stackoverflow.com/a/70855715/4561887)
+1. **[VERY USEFUL]** [bash/argument_parsing__3_advanced__gen_prog_template.sh](bash/argument_parsing__3_advanced__gen_prog_template.sh) - very complete full program demo.
+Copy/paste this as a template for all medium to large bash programs!
+Features:
+    1. Advanced optional and positional argument parsing.
+    1. Full help menu.
+    1. Option to print version info.
+    1. Debug prints which can be turned on/off.
+    1. Function to print arrays.
+    1. `main` function.
+    1. Automatic run vs source detection: if the program detects it is being _executed_, it will parse arguments and run `main`, but if it detects it is being _sourced_ it will NOT!
+This way, you can source the program with `. path/to/program` or `source path/to/program` to "import" functions and variables you may want from it, but withOUT running it.
+This is akin to `if __name__ == "__main__":` in Python.

 <a id="5-awk"></a>